 Right bundle branch block can be caused by coronary heart disease, congenital heart disease, or some lung conditions.
 However it can also happen naturally in people with a normal heart and no heart problems.

-Tachybrady syndrome happens when your heart’s sinus node (sometimes called the SA node) doesn’t work properly.
-Your sinus node is sometimes called your heart’s natural pacemaker and is responsible for starting the electrical impulses that tell your heart when to beat.
+Tachybrady syndrome happens when your heart’s sinus node doesn’t work properly.
+Your sinus node (sometimes called your heart’s natural pacemaker) is responsible for telling your heart when to beat.
 If your sinus node doesn’t work properly, it can cause your heartbeat to become too fast or too slow, or switch between fast and slow rhythms.
 An example of this is when atrial flutter (a fast heart rhythm) alternates with a slow heart rhythm.